frenchie4111/resume/src/Resume.md

 :::::
 ::::: {.right-column}

- - Responsible for all of the backend and device business logic systems that power the Verkada Access Control product line
+ - Responsible for the backend and device business logic systems that power the Verkada Access Control product line
  - Lead the software design and development of several new product lines for the Access Control space

 :::::